Pranab Mukherjee: Early life and education

-He was an upper-division Clerk in the Office of the Deputy Accountant-General (Post and Telegraph) in Calcutta.
+In 1957, Mukherjee had begun his career as a teacher in the school, Mahendra Nath Ray institute at Tajpur, near Amta in Howrah.
+Subsequently, he was an upper-division Clerk in the Office of the Deputy Accountant-General (Post and Telegraph) in Calcutta.
 In 1963, he became a lecturer (Assistant Professor) of Political Science at Vidyanagar College, affiliated to the University of Calcutta and he also worked as a journalist at Desher Dak (Call of the Motherland) before entering politics.